 Help with finding your way

 Sometimes it’s helpful to have a Guide to help you with this.
-My Wayfinding service can be used to help you clarify your vision, figure out where you are, figure out next steps, or any combination of those things.
-I also offer regular support, a Guide for the Journey, as you make your way along the path.
+I offer regular support, as a Guide for the Journey to help you make your way along the path.

 The importance of your vision talks more about how to orient yourself (text and audio)